 Works are underway in St Albans as part of the Sunbury Line Upgrade.

-Works around Ginifer station
+Works around St Albans

 Click on any image to enlarge it and then use the arrows or your keyboard to scroll through the gallery.

 Below is an artist impression of the new St Albans Road substation.
 In late February through to early March 2021 the project ran a round of community consultation asking for feedback on early concept designs of the new St Albans Road substation.

 The online survey ran for two weeks and closed at 5pm Monday 8 March 2021.
 Now that the community consultation has closed, the project team is collating and analysing the responses.

 Final designs will be made available to the community from mid-2021.